(Almost) Everything is a Dicke model -- Mapping non-superradiant correlated light-matter systems to the exactly solvable Dicke model: Derivation of the effective Dicke model

 where the first term describes the coupling of the spins to a magnetic field $\omega_0/2>0$ in $z$~direction.
 The second term defines the energy of the single light mode with frequency $\omega>0$.
 The last term induces a coupling between light and matter degrees of freedom with a coupling constant $g/\sqrt N\geq 0$, with $N$ being the number of spins in the system.

-We focus on the non-superradiant phase with $\omega_0,\omega \gg g$ inducing two quasiparticle types, namely photons and magnons.
+We restrict ourselves to the non-superradiant phase with $\omega_0,\omega \gg g$ inducing two quasiparticle types, namely photons and magnons.
 The photons are given as excitations of the light field, the magnons are defined as spin-flips out of the fully polarized state induced by the magnetic field.
 We can rewrite the Dicke Hamiltonian with hardcore bosonic creation and annihilation operators $b_j^{\dagger}$,~$b_j^\pdagger$ via the Matsubara-Matsuda transformation \cite{Matsubara1956} as

 with $E_0=-\omega_0N/2$ being the ground-state energy of $\HDicke$ for $g=0$ and $n_j = b_j^\dagger b_j^\pdagger$ the number operator.

 In addition, we define a pure matter Hamiltonian of the form